ibm-cloud-docs/vmwaresolutions/services/ocp_managing.md

   1. Go to **Networking > Load Balancer > Server Pools**.
   2. Edit the server pool named `ocp-apps`.
   3. In the edit window, under **Members/Group**, click the blue numerical link.
 The default is 3.
-  4. When the Configure Server Pool Members window opens, click the **Add Member** button.
+  4. When the Configure Server Pool Members window opens, click **Add Member**.
   5. Enter the new worker's name and IP address.
 Leave the port number empty.
   6. Click **Save** and then click **Apply** to commit your changes.